code-rider/coderiders/README.md

   1. Aggregate CSS files
   2. Aggregate JavaScript files
   Press the "Save Configuration" button
-  After page reload and configurations are saved
+  After the page reloads and configurations are saved
   Clear cache
-  Press  the "Clear all caches" button after the page reloads and all Caches cleared navigate to the front page
+  Press  the "Clear all caches" button after the page reloads and all Caches are cleared navigate to the front page
   You are ready to go online

 **Step 5.**  (optional)